kerstin-w/Travel-Africa/TESTING.md

         ```
   - [#27](https://github.com/kerstin-w/Travel-Africa/issues/27) I can be routed to a error page in case a page is not found so that I understand the error and click on a link to get back to the homepage.

-    A error page has been setup, in case user try to access a page without permission, the page does not exist or other errors occure.
+    A error page has been setup, in case user try to access a page without permission, the page does not exist or other errors occur.

     <img src="documentation/testing/user-stories/error-1.png" width="500px" style="margin: 20px;">
     <img src="documentation/testing/user-stories/error-2.png" width="500px" style="margin: 20px;">